France: Regional train strikes four people, killing three | DW | 12.10.2021

 A French regional train like this one struck four people on the tracks in the southwest of the country

-A train struck four people who were on the tracks early Tuesday morning, near Saint-Jean-de-Luz in southwest France, local media reported.
+A train struck four people who were on the tracks early Tuesday morning, near St Jean de Luz in southwest France, a spokesperson for the country's national rail company SNCF told DW.

 Three people were killed in the incident.

-A fourth person has been taken to hospital in a critical condition.
+A fourth person was first treated on site then was taken to hospital in a critical condition.

 France Bleu, a local publicly-funded broadcaster, reported that two of the victims have been identified as Algerian nationals.